-This Quality Assurance Project Plan (QAPP) has been prepared for the samples to be collected in accordance with the Remedial Investigation Work Plan (RIWP) developed for 3083 Webster Ave BCP Site located at 1032 and 3083 Webster Avenue in Bronx, New York.
+This Quality Assurance Project Plan (QAPP) has been prepared for the samples to be collected in accordance with the Remedial Investigation Work Plan (RIWP) developed for 3083 Webster Ave BCP Site located at 3083 Webster Avenue in Bronx, New York.
 The intent of the QAPP is to ensure that (1) proper equipment handling and maintenance is followed, (2) cross-contamination between sampling locations does not occur, (3) standard number of quality control replicate environmental samples are obtained, (4) proper procedures for samples custody are performed and (5) data review, validation and verification requirements are complete.

 All related portions of the fieldwork will be performed, at a minimum, in accordance with acceptable industry standards.
-These acceptable industry standards include, but are not limited to, the ASTM Standard Guide for Phase II Environmental Site Assessments (E 1903-97), the New York State Department of Environmental Conservation (NYSDEC) Bureau of Spill Prevention & Response Sampling Guidelines and Protocols, March 1991, NYSDEC DER-10, Technical Guidance for Site Investigation and Remediation, May 2010, NYCRR Part 360, and NYSDEC Guidelines for Sampling, Analysis, And Assessment Of Per- And Polyfluoroalkyl -Substances (PFAS) Under NYSDEC's Part 375 Remedial Programs, April 2023.
+These acceptable industry standards include, but are not limited to, the ASTM Standard Guide for Phase II Environmental Site Assessments (E 1903-97), the New York State Department of Environmental Conservation (NYSDEC) Bureau of Spill Prevention & Response Sampling Guidelines and Protocols, March 1991, NYSDEC DER-10, Technical Guidance for Site Investigation and Remediation, May 2010, NYCRR Part 360, the NYSDEC Guidelines for Sampling, Analysis, And Assessment Of Per- And Polyfluoroalkyl -Substances (PFAS) Under NYSDEC's Part 375 Remedial Programs, April 2023 and the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York (October 2006).